efisolfi/Hise_Synth_featuresv1/README.md

 5. I would like to add a xy pad automatable matrices, using a project from JUCER.

+6. I would like to be able to incorporate semitones for both of the wave generators.

 Feedback is greatly appreciated.
 Thanks.

 Source files available upon request for educational purposes.

 VST 2.
 Demo.
 Put the folder in your vst2folder and fire up your daw of preference.
-Scan for the plugin and fire up and instance of the demo synth.
+Scan for the plugin and fire up an instance of the demo synth.